cmu-db/peloton-test/README.md

 # peloton-test
-SQL Regresssion Testing Framework for the Peloton DBMS
+Testing Framework for the Peloton DBMS

+You can find more information about the project in the documentation folder.